 By its plain language, section 7 does not create a new registration period but extends the underlying registration term by 10 years.
 Id.
 Specifically, section 7 empowers the Director of State Police to "extend" the registration period.
 Id.
 It does not authorize the director to order a new registration period.
 Id.
 We construe this plain language to mean that a juvenile registrant may file a section 3-5 petition to terminate registration five years or more after the original order was entered under subsection 3-5(a), even if the registration period was extended under section 7.
 Our interpretation of the statute is consistent with the legislature's intent "to protect the rights of juvenile delinquents, who have a greater likelihood of rehabilitation."
-Rufus T., 409 III.
+Rufus T., 409 Ill.
 App.
 3d at 975.
-Limiting a juvenile's right to file a section afforded by the statute.
+Limiting a juvenile's right to file a section 3-5 petition to five years after each section 7 extension would decrease the protections afforded by the statute.
 For example, if a section 7 registration extension reinitiated the five-year waiting period, a juvenile offender would likely reach the age of majority before he attained the right to file a section 3-5 petition for termination.
 Thus, the rehabilitative benefits intended by section 3-5 would be nullified.